energymon/energymon/wattsup/README.md

 As a result, it's possible that energy data could be delayed by up to 2-3 seconds from the actual power behavior.

 By default, the `wattsup` implementation looks for the WattsUp device at `/dev/ttyUSB0`.
-To override, set the environment variable `ENERGYMON_WATTSUP_DEV_FILE` to the correct device file.
+To override, set the environment variable `ENERGYMON_WATTSUP_DEV_FILE` to the correct device file (e.g., a different device number like `/dev/ttyUSB1` on Linux or a "calling unit" device like `/dev/cu.usbserial-A5015A7F` on macOS).

 The `libusb` implementation detaches the WattsUp device from the kernel (thus unmounting it from the /dev filesystem in Linux during runtime), then reattaches it when giving up the device during teardown (but only if it was found to be attached during initialization).
 The `libftdi` version does not have this capability - if you need to reattach the device to the kernel, run the `energymon-wattsup-attach-kernel` binary (only available if `libusb-1.0` is available).